MSc Molecular Pathology / Overview

 - Master of Science

 - Part-time over 3 or 4 years (dual format)

 - Entry requirements

-Undergraduate degree (normally an Upper Second) or overseas equivalent in a relevant biomedical subject including medicine and nursing.
+We require an undergraduate degree (normally an Upper Second) or overseas equivalent in a relevant biomedical subject, including medicine and nursing.
 Flexibility on entrance requirements will be applied to candidates with proven appropriate extensive professional experience.